+How Software, CNN models

+Increase data re-use TBD

+Ethics and Data Protection

 Personal Data Yes, the dataset includes personal data of the operators.
 Specifically, includes images of the valve block, but not the operators.
-There is no need or intention to process and store the context of the project.
-CERTH will apply technical, regulatory and physical security measures in order to secure the protection of personal data and prevent unauthorized access and fraudulent use.
-In addition, the security system will be periodically revised in order to incorporate technological novelties and updating
+There is no need or intention to process and store identification data like name, surname, contact details etc.

+Security Requirements CERTH collected only the necessary data for research aims, in the context of the project.
+CERTH applied technical, regulatory and physical security measures in order to secure the protection of personal data and prevent unauthorized access and fraudulent use.
+In addition, the security system has been periodically revised in order to incorporate technological novelties and updating methods in alignment with GDPR regulation.